-SAMA's 2015 Cost Guide provides direction for the valuation of property by the cost approach; it does not have the force of law.
+SAMA's 2023 Cost Guide provides direction for the valuation of property by the cost approach; it does not have the force of law.

-Portions of this chapter are not available for viewing due to licensing with Marshall and Swift.
-Therefore the classification guidelines, rates and factors have been intentionally left blank.
+Portions of this section are not available for viewing due to licensing with Marshall and Swift, published by CoreLogic Inc. Therefore the factors etc. have been intentionally left blank.